Aliases for HDAC5 Gene

 GeneCards Summary for HDAC5 Gene

 HDAC5 (Histone Deacetylase 5) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Infectious disease.
+Diseases associated with HDAC5 include Polycystic Kidney Disease, Adult Type I. Among its related pathways are PEDF Induced Signaling and Phospholipase-C Pathway.
 GO annotations related to this gene include transcription factor binding and transcription corepressor activity.
-An important paralog of this gene is HDAC10.
+An important paralog of this gene is HDAC4.

 UniProtKB/Swiss-Prot for HDAC5 Gene